psmyth94/biosets/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
-See the LICENSE file for more details.
+This project contains portions derived from various sources under the Apache License, Version 2.0.
+For full details, please refer to the [LICENSE](./LICENSE) file.